 In this tutorial, you will learn how to apply a light, face makeup.
 This tutorial was provided by Noghre Negar Beauty Salon.
-To join our classes, please contact us at 09354860394.

 For the start of any makeup, we have to begin by preparing the skin.
 Depending on the type of skin the client has, we can use dry cream powders or foundations for oily skin, and oily cream powder or foundations for dry skin.
 Our model has oily skin.
 Therefore, we will try to use a dry cream powder for this makeup.